Jutsz/Recipes/README.md

 Recipes (the set of recipes in which the ingredient is used)

 ## Functionality

+### Starting the application
+To start the application, you can run `RecipesApplication` in your IDE.
-To start the application, use the docker_build.sh and docker_run.sh scripts.
+To start the application with docker, use the docker_build.sh and docker_run.sh scripts.

+### Testing the application
 To test the application, use the Recipes_requests.http file to send HTTP requests.
+You can also test the application with running `src/test/java/com/example/recipes` folder.

+### Documentation
 Additionally, you can use Swagger at http://localhost:8080/swagger-ui/index.html after starting the application to interact with the endpoints.
+(If you have started with docker: http://localhost/swagger-ui/index.html).

 ### Recipe Management